Generating French virtual commuting network at municipality level: Material and methods

 The inputs of the algorithm are:

-\begin{itemize} \item $D=(d_{ij})_{1 \leq i,j \leq n}$ the Euclidean distance matrix between municipalities \item $I_j$ the number of in-commuters from the region to the municipality $j$ of the region, $1 \leq j \leq n$ (i.e. the number of individuals living in the region in a municipality $i$ ($i\neq j$) and working in the municipality $j$). \item $O_i$ the number of out-commuters from the municipality $i$ of the region to the region, $1 \leq i \leq n$ (i.e. the number of individuals working in the region in a municipality $j$ ($j\neq i$) and living in the municipality $i$). \end{itemize}
+\begin{itemize} \item $D=(d_{ij})_{1 \leq i,j \leq n}$ the Euclidean distance matrix between municipalities. \item $I_j$ the number of in-commuters from the region to municipality $j$ of the region, $1 \leq j \leq n$ (i.e. the number of individuals living in the region in municipality $i$ ($i\neq j$) and working in municipality $j$). \item $O_i$ the number of out-commuters from municipality $i$ of the region to the region, $1 \leq i \leq n$ (i.e. the number of individuals working in the region in municipality $j$ ($j\neq i$) and living in municipality $i$). \end{itemize}

-$I_k$ and $O_k$ can be respectively assimilated to the job offers for the employed of the region and the job demand of the employed of the region for the municipality $k$, $1 \leq k \leq n$.
+$I_k$ and $O_k$ can be respectively assimilated to the job offers for those employed in the region and the job demand of those employed in the region for municipality $k$, $1 \leq k \leq n$.
 The algorithm starts with:

 and